Egypt pound hits record low under new currency regime

 "We hope that there will not be any fundamental changes in our plan with the IMF because we will summon them in January so we resume discussions to go forward in the matter of the loan," Kandil said.

-Mursi hoped that the passage of a new constitution into law last week would stabilise Egypt's politics, giving him space to implement economic reforms.
+Mursi hoped that the passage of a new constitution into law last week would stabilize Egypt's politics, giving him space to implement economic reforms.

 The constitution remains the focus of controversy, and the opposition is likely to seize upon austerity measures demanded under an IMF deal as a stick to beat the Muslim Brotherhood ahead of a parliamentary vote expected in early 2013.